f12-mou/A-Walk-Into-Interviews-Right-After-Graduation/README.md

 6. Why do you want to join this company?
    _Tip: Explore their website and try to connect your past projects or experiences with what they do.
 Explain how you found that connection and why it interests you.
 This can create a very strong impression._

+7. Is there anything that you want to share about yourself which is not in the CV?
+8. How did you progress in a group project?
+9. What are your weaknesses and strengths?
+10. How do you handle situations when you feel very depressed?

 ---

 At this point, I also want to share one harsh and unprofessional question that I had to face in a particular renowned company.
 I will not mention the name anywhere in this write-up.